 Assuming WS2025 stretch cluster works the way WS2022 worked

-Per the Microsoft Q&A reports, multiple users have observed that WS2025 stretch clusters do not come up automatically after failover the way WS2022 did.
-Verify the current Microsoft known issue status and the support guidance before committing a production stretch cluster to WS2025.
-This is the topology where the failover behavior is the entire point.
+Users in a Microsoft Q&A thread reported that WS2025 stretch clusters do not come up automatically after failover the way WS2022 did.
+Because stretch cluster failover behavior is the production dependency, verify current Microsoft known issue status and run a controlled failover test on the exact Windows Server 2025 patch level before committing the design.

 Stretched VLAN without understanding the failure modes